AshiniR/hate-speech-and-offensive-message-classifier/README.md

 ### 🤖 Integration with Amy Discord Bot

-This model serves as the **core hate & offensive language detection component** for **Amy**, an intelligent Discord moderation bot that:
+This model serves as the **core hate & offensive message detection component** for **Amy**, an intelligent Discord moderation bot that:

 * Detects **hate speech** and **offensive messages** in real time
 * Flags or removes harmful content automatically